geometric-kernels/GeometricKernels/CONTRIBUTING.md

 Community is important to us, and we want everyone to feel welcome and be able to contribute to their fullest.
 Our [code of conduct](CODE_OF_CONDUCT.md) gives an overview of what that means.

+Here is the list of original contributors to the project (in alphabetical order): Viacheslav Borovitskiy, Vincent Dutordoir, Michael Hutchinson, Noemie Jaquier,  Peter Mostowsky, Aditya Ravuri, Leonel Rozo, Alexander Terenin.

 ### Reporting a bug

 Finding and fixing bugs helps us provide robust functionality to all users.
 You can either submit a bug report or, if you know how to fix the bug yourself, you can submit a bug fix.
 We gladly welcome either, but a fix is likely to be released sooner, simply because others may not have time to quickly implement a fix themselves.
 If you're interested in implementing it, but would like help in doing so, you can send [the maintainers](#who-are-we) an email or open an [issue](https://github.com/GPflow/GeometricKernels/issues/new).